June 20, 2009

-We often praise God for His faithfulness in times of joy, but in this study of 1 Peter, we discover that God reveals His faithfulness in our suffering and disappointment as well.
-Alistair Begg describes the Biblical reality of suffering in the Christian life and examines what can be said with certainty about God’s purposes during times of suffering.
+We often praise God for His faithfulness in times of joy.
+In this study of 1 Peter, we discover that God reveals His faithfulness in our suffering and disappointment as well.
+Alistair Begg describes the biblical reality of suffering in the Christian life and examines what can be said with certainty about God’s purposes during times of suffering.
 Affliction can produce bitterness, or it can produce a deeper relationship with God if it is combined with faith and a willingness to be trained by the trial.

 I’d like you to turn with me to 1 Peter and to chapter 4.
 And our subject this morning, which I’m going to deal with topically as I have been doing, is the faithfulness of God in the matter of affliction.
 There are a number of portions of Scripture to which we might turn by means of introduction, and I turned here simply because we ended here last night.

 “Dear friends, do not be surprised at the painful trial you are suffering, as though something strange were happening to you.
 But rejoice that you participate in the sufferings of Christ, so that you may be overjoyed when his glory is revealed.
 If you are insulted because of the name of Christ, you are blessed, for the Spirit of glory and of God rests on you.
 If you suffer, it should not be as a murderer or thief or any other kind of criminal, or even as a meddler.
 However, if you suffer as a Christian, do not be ashamed, but praise God that you bear that name.
 For it is time for judgment to begin with the family of God; and if it begins with us, what will the outcome be for those who do not obey the gospel of God?
 And,